 Gross Margin Trend

 Monitor your gross margin monthly to catch deterioration early and confirm that pricing or efficiency improvements are sticking.
+Tracking efficiency gains—such as reductions in time, steps, and manual effort—can help explain improvements in gross margin over time.
 A CFO focused on profitability helps you maintain or expand margins even as you grow, which often requires continuous attention to pricing, cost structure, and delivery efficiency.

 Client Acquisition Cost vs. LTV

-For businesses with recurring revenue or repeat customers, tracking the ratio of customer acquisition cost to lifetime value shows whether your growth investments are economically sound.
+For businesses with recurring revenue or repeat customers, achieving the right balance between customer acquisition cost and long-term value is crucial for sustainable growth.
+Acquiring new customers efficiently, while keeping acquisition costs in check, ensures that your growth investments are economically sound.
 Your CFO helps you understand unit economics and optimize marketing and sales spending accordingly.

 Improving the ratio—either by reducing acquisition costs or increasing customer value—directly impacts profitability and enterprise value.